jwtly10/litlua/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Please feel free to submit a Pull Request or Issue.

 ## License